-A superhero, who is trying to defy the gravity so he can flaunt the flag, bearing his name in golden ink on some far-far-away galaxy called “Englishopiateredia”, and the people on earth trying to pull him back, so he never succeeds?
+Who do you think you are—a superhero, trying to defy the gravity to flaunt the flag—bearing his name in golden ink—on some far-far-away galaxy called “Englishopiateredia”—and the people on earth trying to pull him back?

-Don’t even think of covering your lazy ass with fancy words like bad luck, unfavourable circumstances, or evil people.
+Only you are responsible for where you are, and where you will (or will not be) in the future.
+No powers are trying to stop you.
+Stop covering your lazy ass with fancy words such as lousy luck, unfavourable circumstances, or evil people.
 No sir, we’re not interested in stopping you.
-We’re way too busy watching our asses.
-And you know what, you have already wasted much time battling with imaginary enemies.
+We’re way too busy watching our own goddamn asses.
+And you know what?
+You’ve already wasted much time battling imaginary enemies.
 It’s time to put an end to this bullshit.

 But Nobody Speaks English In My Family, Not Even My Dog

 My younger brother had a friend who could speak anything but English.
-I had met the guy couple of times, and he appeared just an average Indian guy, nothing impressive or noticeable.
+I met the guy a couple of times, and he appeared just an average guy, nothing impressive or noticeable.